2010

 Something has to give.
 There will come a day when we will say "we can't keep living like this."
 I don't know when that day will be.
 When an irresistible force meets an immovable object something has to give or something is going to break.
 Though I've felt broken many times, oxygen continued to enter my lungs and I continued to live.
 The truth in me is both irresistible and immovable though I have tried to resist it and the world has tried to move it.
 I can not change the world, but I can change my life.
 I can be responsible for what I am aware of and behave accordingly.
 I can refuse to condone what my conscience, my higher power, my instincts, tell me is unacceptable.
 In every worldly instance, the truth is either the irresistible force or the immovable object and when they collide, the hard truth will be revealed.
 We can choose to embody the truth that we are aware of or we can choose to ignore it until the choice is no longer ours.
 The longer we wait the more likely we will discover it truly is an irresistible force and we truly are not an immovable object as we lay in its wake.
 The sooner we choose to accept it the better chances we have to align ourselves with it so that we may embody it's universal and timeless character.

-For the past year, I have attempted to live differently and I have been unsuccessful and miserable.
+For the past year, I have attempted to live differently and I have been unsuccessful in my eyes.
 Always succeeding at finding work and earning respect from my employers, I've had ten jobs in 12 months in a wide range of fields.
 The previous year was more of the same.
+All the while I've been care-taking on a piece of property that I had told the owner I was only interested in taking on if the possibbilty of buying it someday existed.
+As the things progressed and it became clearer that this was not a real possibility it prevented me form investing my own time and energy into it especially when even getting paid for the caretaking I had done during this past year's was so difficult when a winter of heavy rains required me to come and go everyday by canoe.
 It always came as a surprise to whoever I was working for when I would decide to move on.
 They were very happy with my work because I took their "business" and it's responsibilities very seriously.
-They liked me for what I did for them, but pleasing them was not going to address everything I see and am painfully aware of.
+They liked me for what I did for them, but pleasing them was not going to address everything I see and am painfully aware of regarding how we are living as culture.
 They all required me to turn a blind eye to things that are too important to ignore.
 I realize this is "just a part of life" and all jobs require this to an extent, but the compromise is far too great for me.
 Neglect is part of the formula for disaster.
 If a situation prevents us from being ourselves it can turn our gifts into curses.
 Every job required me to forget about the life I have lived and everything I have learned up until now and just join the crowd.
 I have toughed it out long enough, but there is no point in it.
-If I had reasons to justify "sucking it up" for the sake of my family or other immediate responsibilities maybe things would be different, but I don't and all I am doing is torturing myself to sustain an unsustainable lifestyle that doesn't make me happy.
+If I had reasons to justify "sucking it up" for the sake of my family or other immediate responsibilities maybe things would be different, but I don't and all I am doing is trying to sustain an unsustainable lifestyle that doesn't make me happy.
 There is a reason why I don't have these things and it is because I have deliberately chosen not to start that chapter in my life until I had adequately addressed the world in which I would be starting it in.
 This has given me an opportunity to do what others can not do because of their responsibilities and I am going to take this opportunity and do what I believe I still have a responsibility to do.
 And this time, I am not going to sacrifice my own health and well being to do it like I have in the past.
 If I believe so deeply in the message, I need to take better care of the messenger.
 This is one thing the last two years has taught me.

 main page